drewgingerich/homelab/home-server/docs/architecture/decisions/0005-use-mirror-vdevs.md

-# 5. Use mirror vdevs to create a ZFS pool
+# 5. Use mirror vdevs

 Date: 2019